steveshogren/blog-source/source/_posts/2015-07-20-language-versions.markdown

 maintaining familiarity with one of these languages, since I am confident I could quickly relearn any of the other three on demand.

-### Java - VB.NET - C#
+### Java - VB.NET - {% raw %}C#{% endraw %}

 Moving between Java, VB.NET, and C# feel similarly minor in tangible productivity.
 For the most part, all the expectations and experience carries between the three.
-Obviously the tools are different, and there are a number of gotchas, but nothing improved or hurt my productivity in any major way.
+Obviously the tools are different, and there are a number of gotchas, but nothing changed my productivity in any major way.
 I doubt any of those three have any one killer feature that cannot be had in the other.

 ## Major Benefits